Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/06_alpha_omega.en.md

 the party dodges these is determined by which set of AoEs appeared first.

-Cosmo Dive targets the two closest players with a high-damage AoE (which should be taken by the tanks), and the furthest player with a shared-damgae AoE (the rest of the party).
+Cosmo Dive targets the two closest players with a high-damage AoE (which should be taken by the tanks), and the furthest player with a stack AoE (the rest of the party).

 <table>